 SCHEDULE 9 - SUPPLY TERMS

-DEFINITIONS, INTERPRETATION AND STRUCTURE

-Unless otherwise specified:

-capitalised words used in these Supply Terms have the meaning given to them in the dictionary in Part 1 of Schedule 8 – (Dictionary) of the Reference Offer; and

-the rules of construction and interpretation of these Supply Terms are in Part 2 of Schedule 8 – (Dictionary) of the Reference Offer.

-If there is any inconsistency between this Schedule and the other sections of the Reference Offer, then the inconsistency shall be resolved in accordance with the following descending order of precedence:

-Schedule 6 (Service Descriptions);

-Schedule 3 (Pricing);

-Schedule 1 (Main Body Terms);

-these Supply Terms;

-the other Schedules; and

-the Joint Working Manual.

-A Joint Working Manual is to be developed by the Access Provider under the framework of the ECTC, in accordance with the terms and timelines approved by the Authority.
-Once developed and approved by the Authority the Joint Working Manual shall be incorporated into these Supply Terms.

 COMMENCEMENT AND REVIEW

+As set out in Clause 2 of the Main Body of the Reference Offer (Making an Agreement under the Reference Offer), and taking account of any existing contractual arrangement between BNET and the relevant Licensed Operators in the Kingdom, the Access Seeker and the Access Provider shall execute in writing the Agreement by signing the present Schedule 9 (Supply Terms), which incorporate, by reference, all the other Schedules and parts of the Reference Offer, as effective at the time of the signature, and altogether form the Agreement between the parties.
+For the avoidance of doubt, the Agreement shall not include any other term and/or condition not set out in the Reference Offer unless expressly approved in writing by the Authority.

-These Supply Terms apply to any Services ordered by an Access Seeker, in accordance with the provisions of the Reference Offer.
+As of the Agreement Effective Date, these Supply Terms apply to any Services ordered by an Access Seeker alongside other Schedules and parts of the Reference Offer.

-These Supply Terms become effective on the date of an approval or an order of the Authority (as appropriate) (Effective Date).

-Subject to clauses 2.4 and 2.6, if the Authority approves or mandates any change to the Reference Offer, then these Supply Terms are automatically amended to incorporate the same change in respect of the Services covered by the changes.
+Subject to clauses 2.4 and 2.6, if the Authority approves or mandates any change to the Reference Offer following the Agreement Effective Date, then the Agreement between the parties including these Supply Terms shall be automatically amended to incorporate the same change in respect of the Services covered by such changes.

-If the rights and obligations of either of the parties under these Supply Terms are or may be likely to be affected by:
+If the rights and obligations of either of the parties under the Agreement are or may be likely to be affected by:

 amendments to or repeals of the Law or of a condition of a party’s License; or

-a ruling, determination, approval, order or directive of the Authority (other than any adverse effect on Access Provider as a result of a mandated or approved change to the Reference Offer),
+Decision of the Authority (other than any adverse effect on the Access Provider as a result of a mandated or approved change to the Reference Offer), or

+Force Majeure Event, or

+ruling of any court in the KIngdom of Bahrain

-the parties shall meet as soon as practicable and negotiate in good faith any amendment to these Supply Terms necessary or appropriate to ensure that they remain consistent with the Law, ruling, determination, approval, order or directive of the Authority or such other regulatory requirement.
+the parties shall meet as soon as practicable and negotiate in good faith any amendment to theAgreement necessary or appropriate to ensure that they remain consistent with the Law and/ or the Decision of the Authority.
 If the parties cannot agree any amendment, clause 22 applies.

-If the Access Provider reasonably believes, based on some action of the Authority, that a part of the Supply Terms contravenes or may contravene any provision of the Law, the SE License or other statutory requirements, the Access Provider shall consult with the Authority before negotiating any amendment to these Supply Terms.
+If the Access Provider reasonably believes, based on some action of the Authority, that any part of the Supply Terms contravenes or may contravene any provision of the Law, the BNET License or other statutory requirements, the Access Provider shall consult with the Authority before negotiating any amendment to these Supply Terms.

-The Access Provider shall not amend the Charges unless it has obtained prior written approval from the Authority.
-The approval may be subject to imposition of such conditions which the Authority considers appropriate, including conditions relating to the effective date of the changes to the Charges and process and timeline for communication of the changes to Licensed Operators.
+Unless provided otherwise in the Reference Offer, the Access Provider shall not amend the Charges unless it has obtained a prior written approval from the Authority.
+The approval may be subject to imposition of such conditions, which the Authority considers appropriate, including conditions relating to the effective date of the changes to the Charges, which shall not pre-date the RO Effective Date, and process and timeline for communication of the changes to Licensed Operators.

 DUTY TO PROVIDE SERVICES AND PROVISIONING

+The Supply Terms apply to the supply of Services as set out in the respective Schedule 6 (Service Descriptions) of the Reference Offer.

 Subject to clause 3.2, the Access Provider shall supply the Services requested by the Access Seeker in accordance with and subject to the requirements specified in these Supply Terms.

-The Access Seeker shall comply with Forecasting Procedures as set out in Schedule 5 – (Forecasting) of the Reference Offer.The terms in a Service Description may override, vary or supplement those procedures.
+The Access Seeker shall comply with Forecasting Procedures as set out in Schedule 5 – (Forecasting) of the Reference Offer.
+Any specific terms in Schedule 6 (Service Descriptions) may override, vary or supplement those procedures.

-Each party shall comply with the Service Description and Joint Working Manual in so far as they apply to the provision of the Services.
+Each party shall comply with the provisions of Schedule 6 (Service Description) and the Joint Working Manual in so far as they apply to the provision of the Services.

 CHARGES